paulusTecnion/uberlogger-docs/docs/Manual/03-Configuration/index.md

 - Continuous measurement: start and stop logging via the web interface or the physical button.

-- External trigger: The logger waits for an external trigger digital input to turn high to start logging.
-Live view is not working when no trigger has trigged a measurement.
+- External trigger: In this mode, you first have to arm the logger by clicking the start button in the web interface or pushing the physiscal start/stop button.
+After this, the logger waits for an external trigger digital input to turn high to start logging and will stop the logging after the trigger pin turned low again.
+For each trigger a new file is made.
+The logger will go to idle when you press the physical or web interface start/stop button again.
+Note that live view is not updating when no trigger has trigged a measurement.
-- External control: Start/stop logging is fully controlled via a digital input.
+- External control: Start/stop logging is controlled via a digital input.
+When your specified digital input is level HIGH it will start logging, taking into account the debounce time, and will stop when the level is LOW again.
+Each time the logger is turned on/off a new file will be made.

   :::warning Important
   The physical start / stop button and the web interface start / stop buttons are **not** working in external controller mode.